LMJumpCloud/JumpCloudCodeChallenge/README.md

 ## Project Layout

+This project generally follows the pattern put forth in the [golang standards project layout](https://github.com/golang-standards/project-layout)

 ```
 root/
  ├─ cmd/                     Houses the entrypoint(s) into the software
  ├─ internal/
+ |     ├─ app/
- |     ├─ app/   Application-specific code, such as construction of service, endpoints, etc
+ |     |   └─ hash_service/  Application-specific code, such as construction of service, endpoints, etc
  |     └─ pkg/               Reusable modules of code, such as string parsing
  └─ test/                    External testing, namely Postman collection
 ```

+#### Unit Tests

+This project uses a separate `tests/` directory next to the code being tested.
+This is a style of testing aimed at making sure that the public interface is the target of the tests.
+It has some pros and cons worth mentioning:
+* \+ This can make tests more resilient to changes within the package as long as the public interface does not change
+* \- This can make it hard to test edge cases that might be easily testable via private functions
+    * \+ This does not exclude authors from adding the standard test files as siblings to the files being tested when needed to overcome this limitation

 ## Design Decisions
 * Rather than only providing statistics for `POST`s against the `/hash` endpoint, my service will provide simple metrics for all endpoints